 The Committee has the authority to define the policies, procedures, and standards governing the use of sources of radiation at all University facilities, to include approval of all Authorized Investigators.
 The RSC is the final authority in all matters relating to the safe possession and use of radioactive materials and radiation producing equipment.

-B. Authorized Investigators Duties And Responsibilities
+B. Resonsible Investigators Duties And Responsibilities

-1. Who is an Authorized Investigator?
+1. Who is a Responsible Investigator?

 2. Initial Authorization to use radioactive materials and radiation producing devices

 Initial approval is obtained by submitting an application for authorization to the Committee on forms available through the Radiation Safety Office.
 The application will describe such items as:

 the facility or areas where the radioisotopes/radiation will be used,

 the radioisotope(s) or other sources of radiation which will be used, and

 procedures and work practices which will be followed.